Lebanon entry requirements for Hungary passport holders

 Proof of funds

-Have at least $200 USD in cash or a credit card statement showing available funds.
-Officers rarely check, but it helps if you are asked about your stay duration.
+Have at least $200 USD in cash or a recent bank statement showing sufficient funds.
+Immigration officers rarely ask, but it's better to have proof if questioned about your ability to support yourself during the stay.

 Recommended